christliebdela/Empty-Cleaner/README.md

 ## Installation

+### Option 1: Using the Standalone Executable (Ready to Use)

+1. Download the `EmptyCleaner-Latest.zip` file from the latest release.
+2. Extract the ZIP file to a location of your choice.
+3. Navigate to the `portable` folder and run `Empty Cleaner.exe` directly.
+4. No installation needed - you can copy this executable to any location.

+### Option 2: Using the Installer (Recommended)

+For a more integrated experience with Start menu shortcuts and proper uninstallation:

+1. Download the `EmptyCleaner-Latest.zip` file from the latest release.
+2. Extract the ZIP file to a location of your choice.
+3. Run the `EmptyCleanerSetup.exe` file from the extracted folder.
+4. Follow the installation wizard instructions.
+5. Launch the application from your Start menu or desktop shortcut.

+### Option 3: Building from Source

+If you want to modify and rebuild the application:

 1. Make sure you have Python 3.6+ installed on your system.
 2. Clone or download this repository.
 3. Install the required dependencies: